medovina/Warlight/README.md

 **Warlight-Bots** -> project providing better support for Java bots; includes OOP as well as compact representation of the game state.
 AggressiveBot example runnable as is.

-**Warlight-Playground** -> stub project for your code; it contains ConquestBost class that is copy-pasted code from AggressiveBot also runnable and an entry point for you to start coding your bot.
+**Warlight-Playground** -> stub project for your code; it contains MyBot class also runnable and an entry point for you to start coding your bot.

 **Warlight-Tournament** -> automation of matches